domRiddle/ASF/Docker.md

 ASF includes support for multiple instances synchronization, as stated in **[compatibility](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility#multiple-instances)** section.
 When running ASF in docker container, you can optionally "opt-in" into the process, in case you're running multiple containers with ASF and you'd like for them to synchronize with each other.

 By default, each ASF running inside a docker container is standalone, which means that no synchronization takes place.
-In order to enable synchronization between them, you must bind `/tmp/ASF` path in every ASF container that you want to synchronize, to one, physical path on your docker host, in read-write mode.
+In order to enable synchronization between them, you must bind `/tmp/ASF` path in every ASF container that you want to synchronize, to one, shared path on your docker host, in read-write mode.
 This is achieved exactly the same as binding a volume which was described above, just with different paths:

 ```shell
 docker pull justarchi/archisteamfarm